Shawn Pen

-Tyrone Shawn Wilkins, (born December 21, 1969) better known as Little Shawn and Shawn Pen, is an American hip hop artist, rapper, songwriter and producer from East Flatbush, Brooklyn.
+Tyrone Shawn Wilkins, (born December 21, 1969) better known as Little Shawn and Shawn Pen, is an American rapper, songwriter and producer from East Flatbush, Brooklyn.

 He released a single in 1986 My girl Mother (Select Records) and an album called The Voice in the Mirror (Capitol Records) in 1992.

 Career

-Little Shawn released the single "Dom Perignon" (Uptown Records) featuring fellow Brooklyn rapper The Notorious B.I.G. on 20 July 1995.
+Lil Shawn released the single _Hickey on my chest"in 1992 for Capitol Records.
+The single sold 455,050 copies and peak #8 on Billboard singles chart.
+Lil Shawn come with another hit single called"Dom Perignon" (Uptown Records) featuring fellow Brooklyn rapper The Notorious B.I.G. on 20 July 1995.
 The music video also featured Busta Rhymes, another rapper from Brooklyn.
 It peaked at #5 on the Bubbling Under Hot 100 as well as #87 on the Hot R&B/Hip-Hop Singles and #23 on the Hot Rap Tracks charts.
 The song was featured on the soundtrack to the Fox TV crime drama New York Undercover.

 Tupac Shakur was on his way to record a verse for Little Shawn when he was robbed and shot 5 times in 1994.